 For the same reason, if you find a medical doctor who states they have an MD and don’t, then it is a good idea to skip this person’s medical advice.

 S/4HANA’s data model is a problem and will impose not only a performance issue but significant technical debt on those that migrate to S/4HANA.

 What is even more amazing is that for years SAP sold this ineffective data model change under the marketing construct of data simplification, as we cover in the article Does HANA Have a Simplified Data Model?

-That is, SAP has presented its neophyte data model, which overly relies on columnar tables, and which has had to have row-oriented tables added to its initial design.
+SAP has presented its neophyte data model, which overly relies on columnar tables, and has had to have row-oriented tables added to its initial design.

-It is important to remember that when HANA was first introduced, it was introduced as a 100% column-oriented table database.
+It is important to remember that when SAP first introduced HANA, it was introduced as a 100% column-oriented table database.
 This is explained in the following quotation from John Appleby.

 With ERP on HANA, we, of course, don’t need separate row and column stores for transactional and operational reporting data.
 Plus as Hasso Plattner says, we can use the DR instance for read-only queries for operational reporting.

 That is what SAP thought at this time, but then in SPS08, suddenly SAP added rows oriented tables to HANA.
 Yes, running an entirely column-oriented database for a transaction processing system never made any sense.
 Appleby himself describes this change in our critique of his article in How Accurate Was John Appleby on HANA SPS08?
 This article is written in November 2014, and in June of 2014, or seven months later, SAP already had to change its design.

 Therefore, what Appleby states here is reversed.
 HANA’s performance for ERP systems must have been atrocious before they added row oriented stores.